simodf7/runphi_coral/README.md

 docker run -it --rm --user $(id -u):$(id -g) -v /etc/passwd:/etc/passwd:ro --net=host --name env_builder_container -v ${PWD}:/home -w="/home" runphi_env_builder /bin/bash
 ```

-It is possible to run the scripts without docker but you will need the following packages (we don't recommend it):
+It is possible to run the scripts without Docker, but you will need the following packages (we don't recommend it):

 ```bash
 apt-get update